samdow/language-design/language-design.md

 > their real work and their main goal"
 [Steele, 1998].

-By thinking of language as a patter, Steele turns the focus from the programmer to the user.
+By thinking of language as a pattern, Steele turns the focus from the programmer to the user.
 By understanding the pattern, users can expand the language, which Steele calls "a pattern for growth."
-At the very least, users feel like they are contributing to an on going project as opposed to using the results of a finished projects.
+At the very least, users feel like they are contributing to an ongoing project as opposed to using the results of a finished project.
+As a bonus, user feedback and suggestions can facilitate a language's growth.

 ---
 **Question**